ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 : When a subset of the original claims protected by the Issuer, are disclosed by the Holder.

 Full Disclosure:
 : When the full set of claims protected by the Issuer, is disclosed by the Holder.
+An SD-CWT with no blinded claims (all claims are marked mandatory to disclose by the Issuer) is considered a Full Disclosure.

 Salted Disclosed Claim:
 : A salted claim disclosed in the unprotected header of an SD-CWT.